Are Pilates classes or Personal Training sessions best for you?

-- Pilates group classes on equipment use only the Pilates reformer, whereas during personal training sessions you get to use all the equipment (Reformer, Chair, Tower, Mat, barrels), but group classes are always fun, as you get to see others perform and gage what level you are in.
+- Pilates group classes on equipment use only the Pilates reformer, whereas during personal training sessions you get to use all the equipment (the Reformer, Chair, Tower, Mat, barrels), but group classes are always fun, as you get to see others perform and you get to find out what level you are in, in comparison to others.

 - Choose smaller Pilates reformer group classes.
-Large group classes can be challenging for the instructor and the class participants as you may end up not getting the attention needed.
-Also, you may be doing an exercise wrong and the instructor may be busy with other participants and may not get to you on time.
+Large group classes can be challenging for the instructor to keep up with everyone and as a class participants you may end up not getting the attention needed.
+Also, you may be doing an exercise wrong and the instructor may be busy with other participants and may not get to you on time for a correction.

 - One-on-one sessions can be expensive, but worth the money if you find the right instructor.
 Also, you can train on your own time and customise your training schedule.

-- Progression and exercises tailored made for you.
+- Get faster progressions and exercises tailored made for you with personal training sessions.
 If you need to work on something in particular, one-on-one sessions might be better for you.

 - If you are new to Pilates and have never stepped on a Pilates reformer, you might want to consider a one-on-one session before you join a class.
 We definitely recommend this.
 You will get much more from your first class, as you will learn how to use the equipment and learn the technique in our classes.
 We teach you the basic principles which are used in our classical repertoire classes in all levels.
 This way when you go to your first class you are prepared and will get a lot more for your money.